dc electrical refit

 There can be only one circuit connection to a terminal fuse (sitting over the fuse, after the battery), everything else, whether it be sense wires, or an automatic bilge pump, must be before the fuse.

 The fuse has a clear housing, which makes it easy to check if its blown.
-The only downside is that it does add some height to the top of the battery, luckily we had enough vertical clearance for it and the cover to fit overtop.
+If placed on the battery positiv, the only downside is that it does add some height to the top of the battery.

 See this page[PDF] for installation instructions.